What's the Curriculum of an Accounting Technology Associate Degree?

 Employment Outlook and Salary Information

-According to the U.S. Bureau of Labor Statistics (BLS), employment growth from 2012-2022 is expected to be about average for bookkeeping, accounting and auditing clerks, as well as for accountants and auditors (www.bls.gov).
-While bookkeeping, accounting and auditing clerks employment growth is expected to be at a rate of 11%, accountants and auditor employment growth is expected to be at a rate of 13%.
-Economic growth is responsible for new jobs in these occupations.
-As of May 2012, the average annual salary for bookkeeping, accounting and auditing clerks was $36,640, reported the BLS.
-Accountants and auditors, on the other hand, earned a much higher average wage of $71,040.
+According to the U.S. Bureau of Labor Statistics (BLS), employment is expected to decline by 1% for bookkeeping, accounting and auditing clerks from 2016-2026.
+For accountants and auditors, job growth is expected to be 10% (www.bls.gov).
+As of May 2018, the average annual salary for bookkeeping, accounting and auditing clerks was $42,110, reported the BLS.
+Accountants and auditors, on the other hand, earned a much higher average wage of $78,820.